 2. Are there defenses to charges brought under ARS 13-1903?

-People accused of criminal charges under this statute have the right to contest them with a legal defense/disclaimer.
+People accused of criminal charges under this statute can contest them with a legal defense/disclaimer.
 Three common defenses include defendants showing that they:

 - did not get help from an accomplice.